 Distraction is also relevant to our legal and criminal justice system.
 Last year, the English High Court in Monroe v Hopkins EWHC had to decide what constitutes ‘serious harm’ following a Twitter war between Jack Monroe and Katie Hopkins.
 Legislatures around the world are examining Facebook’s internal policies and procedures as they relate to the dissemination of extremist material, hate speech and bullying.
 Constitutionally protected rights to freedom of speech and expression are clashing with individual claims asking for respect for private and family life.
 What is becoming clear is that traditional legal frameworks regulating twentieth century media are not adapt to a twenty first century world.
 From this perspective, the law now needs to consider both ‘the distracted’ and ‘the distractor’.
 Inevitably, topics that critically engage with privacy and surveillance, control society and fundamental human rights need to be discussed.

-We are currently recruiting PhD students to join the Working Party to help organise the conference.
-If you are a current Birkbeck PhD student and are interested in gaining the experience of organising an international conference please contact us on email@example.com.
+We are currently recruiting PhD students to join our 2018/19 Internship Programme, a key part of which is the organisation of the conference.
+If you are a current Birkbeck PhD student and are interested in gaining the experience of organising an international conference please contact consider applying for the paid Internship.

 - 2017: Crossing Borders: Negotiation, Provocation, and Transgression

 - 2016: Space, Identities and Memory – Birkbeck Institute Graduate Conference 2016

 - 2015: Reflections on Social Change: Metamorphosis or Transformation? – Birkbeck Institute Graduate Conference

 - 2014: Inside/Outside/In-Between: Perspectives on Space, Power and Subjectivities